httpwg/wg-materials/ietf99/minutes.md

 mb: yeah, tho [settings frame essentially as good (?)]

+thardie(th):
-thardie(th): (1) <missed it>
+1. <missed it>

-(2): if client settings in clear, need to describe the implications so maybe more appropriate to keep quic settings sep from http settings
+2. If client settings in clear, need to describe the implications.
+So maybe more appropriate to keep quic settings sep from http settings.

-ekr: settings in clear + only sent once is unfortunate am not persuaded this would be a good change
+ekr: Settings in clear + only sent once is unfortunate.
+Am not persuaded this would be a good change

-jana: agree w/ekr
+jana: agree w/ekr.
-http & quick settings have different privacy properties
+Http & quick settings have different privacy properties.

 dkg: this privacy tradeoff is poor one